 Creating Bipartisan Solutions to Protect Students and School Safety

-Efforts for the expansion of background checks, an assault weapons ban, and raising the age to purchase firearms will continue.
-Your support and advocacy is critical.
+Efforts for the expansion of background checks and raising the age to purchase firearms will continue.
+Your support and advocacy are critical.
 In a divided Congress, we know these bills will be challenging to pass.

 Additional focus will be on (but not limited to):